nielskee/draft-articles/TechnicalHiringPart2.md

 ## Phone / Video Screens

-They used to be a big thing, phone screens.
-Technical Interview Lite, effectively.
-Like all screening, the idea was always to go forward with the candidates.
-You'd have a list of "dead cert" questions, that
+They used to be a big thing, phone screens : Technical Interview Lite, effectively.
+Like all screening, the idea was to go forward to the next stage with the candidates you think are the best prospects.
+You'd have a list of tried and tested questions, that would (in theory at least), help you divide the candidates into two camps, making a go/no-go decision on each.

-I've used them that way in the past, but always found them stilted and awkward, and I think candidates did too.
-It's an odd sort of conversation, barking questions apropos of nothing into a mouthpiece.
+I've used them that way in the past in Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did too.
+It's a strange sort of conversation, barking questions apropos of nothing into a mouthpiece.

 I do them differently now.
-I use a much more conversational style, and tend to base questions around a candidate's stated experience.
+I use a much more conversational style, and tend to base questions around a candidate's stated experience rather than a list of requirements for a role.
 I use that as a jump-off into some technical discussion.
-With this approach, you follow the trail of the discussion.
+With this approach, you follow the trail of the discussion, and spot opportunities to ask some technical questions along the way.
+It's more natural, tends to flow better, and you get a more accurate impression of the candidate to base decisions on.

-What I'm looking for is consistency rather than probing for deep knowledge and experience.
+What I'm looking for at this stage is consistency rather than probing for deep knowledge and experience.
 For example, if someone has said they do test-driven development, I'd expect to get some quite confident discussion around the test framework they're using.
+I'd expect them to have some examples from their work that they can talk about.

-I'll often ask quite open questions, because I find them.
-"Oh, tell me how you found that".
-I want to see how the candidate communicates - and not just in terms of technical accuracy, but whether there's any genuine enthusiasm for the subject.
+I'll usually ask a mix of open and closed questions.
+I want to see how the candidate communicates - and not just in terms of technical accuracy, but whether there's any genuine passion and enthusiasm for the subject.

 - Use a phone screen as a chance to introduce yourself to each other, and to make sure the candidate is on board with the process.